Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.

 Location.
 19° 26.125′ N, 99° 8.181′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on Calle de Tacuba just west of República de Chile, on the left when traveling west.
+It is on Calle de Tacuba just west of República de Chile, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: Calle de Tacuba 53, Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Juan de la Granja (a few steps from this marker); Francisco González Bocanegra (within shouting distance of this marker); Hernán Cortés' Residences (within shouting distance of this marker); Gonzalo A. Esteva (within shouting distance of this marker); Siege against the Spanish (within shouting distance of this marker); Francisco González Bocanegro (within shouting distance of this marker); House of the Counts of Heras y Soto (about 90 meters away, measured in a direct line); Juan Xuárez (about 90 meters away).
+At least 8 other markers are within walking distance of this marker: Juan de la Granja (a few steps from this marker); Francisco González Bocanegra (within shouting distance of this marker); Hernán Cortés' Residences (within shouting distance of this marker); Gonzalo A. Esteva (within shouting distance of this marker); Siege against the Spanish (within shouting distance of this marker); Francisco González Bocanegro (within shouting distance of this marker); House of the Counts of Heras y Soto (about 90 meters away, measured in a direct line); Juan Xuárez (about 90 meters away).
 Touch for a list and map of all markers in Ciudad de México.